-

 The eval harness is the core engineering:

-GitHub integration: 12 REST API endpoints.
-Per-detection branches (squelch/tune/{slug}-{epoch}).
+GitHub integration: Per-detection branches (squelch/tune/{slug}-{epoch}).
 PRs include SPL file commits (original + revised), eval before/after tables, attack injection results, FP cluster analysis, label sensitivity badges, temporal stability sections.
 The decline-to-tune path files Issues with diagnostic evidence.
 Credentials stored in Splunk's storage/passwords.

 Named constants govern behavior, not magic numbers: